callahantiff/SemRepRDF/README.md

 We use [SemVer](http://semver.org/) for versioning.

 ## Testing
-We are in the process of developing tests for each module.
-We will create documentation as they are created.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.